manasa-kalluru/react_foodApp/README.md

 ## Tailwind CSS
 - learn about scss, caas, stylesheets,material UI, chakra UI, Bootsrap
 - Post CSS is a tool for transforming CSS with JS.
 Tailwind CSS uses Post CSS.
+The code will become messy if classes are long.